gfreund123/cfil/README.md

 Some of the code above is from the following repositories:

-- [spinningup](https://github.com/openai/spinningup): We use their implementation of SAC
+- [spinningup](https://github.com/openai/spinningup): We use their implementation of SAC.
 - [normalizing_flows](https://github.com/kamenbliznashki/normalizing_flows):  We use their implementation of MAF.